SignalK/signalk-java/README.md

 * nmea output will be streamed as TCP over port 55557.
 On linux you can watch this with `$ ncat localhost 55557`, or use telnet to connect.
 * nmea output will be streamed as UDP over port 55556.

+Use the 'Install' buttons to install the 3 apps (Freeboard-sk, Instrument Panel, Sailgauge)

 Click the 'Configuration' button, change the Demo mode Start option to true.
 Clicking anywhere out of the field will automatically save the change.

 Restart the server.
 (Use Cntrl-C to stop it).

 It will be streaming a demo file of some sailing in San Francisco.
 The output includes AIS data.
 It may take a few minutes to bring up the vessel, or you may need a second restart.
+If you edit the configuration and make demo=false (default=true), then it will stop doing that.

 Control logging by using the 'Log Configuration' button on the index page, or editing conf/log4j2.json.

-If you edit the configuration and make demo=false (default=true), then it will stop doing that.
+Upload charts using the 'Upload Charts' button.
+The format is the zip file output by the freeboard-installer (https://github.com/rob42/freeboard-installer)

 Using the server for your own client
 ------------------------------------